IIIF/api/source/api/image/3.0/index.md

 | !w,h   | The image content is scaled for the best fit such that the resulting width and height are less than or equal to the requested width and height.
 The exact scaling _MAY_ be determined by the service provider, based on characteristics including image quality and system performance.
 The dimensions of the returned image content are calculated to maintain the aspect ratio of the extracted region. |
 {: .api-table}

-If the resulting height or width is zero, then the server _SHOULD_ return a 400 (bad request) status code.

-The image server _MAY_ support scaling above the full size of the extracted region.
+The pixel dimensions of the scaled region _MUST NOT_ be greater than the pixel dimensions of the requested region, or be less than 1 pixel.
+Requests that would generate images of these sizes are errors that _SHOULD_ result in a 400 (Bad Request) status code.

 Examples: